ssilverman/rdm-schema/README.md

 of problems.

-1. If a responder wishes for controllers to limit the number of bytes sent for strings or bytes, then it should set appropriate values for the `"maxLength"` field for strings and the `"maxLength"` field for bytes.
+1. If a responder wishes for controllers to limit the number of bytes sent for strings or bytes, then it should set appropriate values for the `"maxBytes"` field for strings and the `"maxLength"` field for bytes.
 It's conceivable that a responder doesn't need this, but many responders do because they're implemented on smaller systems that may need to preallocate memory.